Anmol Ratan

-Anmol Rattan (Rare Jewel) is 1950 Bollywood drama film directed by M. Sadiq.
+Anmol Rattan (Rare Jewel) is 1950 Indian Hindi-language drama film directed by M. Sadiq.
 The film was produced by Jaimani Dewan for his Dewan Productions banner, with music composed by Vinod.

 The film starred Karan Dewan, who was known as a "jubilee star" with most of his films becoming box-office successes.
 He was the younger brother of producer Jaimani Dewan.
 Karan's co-stars were Meena Shorey (credited, as she was in all her films, as just Meena), Nirmala, Gope, Madan Puri and Gulab.

 The story was written by D. N. Madhok, who also wrote the lyrics and screenplay.
 Karan Dewan plays an idealistic struggling writer, who is waiting for his book to be published.
 His love interest was played by Meena.